top of page

 Lack of enzymatic action – could this be the trouble?

-For some, this may be the root piece of why histamine are problematic – they may have trouble producing the DAO enzyme.
 In some people, the ability to produce this important enzyme can lag due to a genetic pre-disposition; for others, it can be due to an imbalance or lack of nutrients needed to formulate the enzyme itself.

-This enzyme production relies on a few different things – important nutrients in balance like saturated fats, iron, vitamins C, B6, B12 and A in animal form (retinol) and the balance of zinc + copper.
+This enzyme production relies on a few different ingredients – important nutrients in balance like saturated fats, iron, vitamins C, B6, B12 and A in animal form (retinol) and the balance of zinc + copper.
 [1]

 A hampered ability to make this enzyme, regardless of the reason why, would start to compromise your drain at the bottom of the sink.
 How's that working for you?